 The Essential Backpacking Gear

 - Tent - Usually under $110, the ALPS Mountaineering Zephyr 2 is the least expensive free-standing tent we've seen.
 At 4.75 pounds, it's not that light.
-However, if you buy the ground cloth, you can use a "fast fly" (fly, poles and ground cover) which brings the weight down to around 4 lbs.
-See our budget tent roundup for more options.
+However, if you buy the ground cloth, you can use a "fast fly" (fly, poles, and ground cover) which brings the weight down to around 4 lbs.
+See our review of the best budget backpacking tents for more options.

 - Sleeping bag — Hard to beat the Kelty Cosmic Series.
 We go with the Cosmic 20 if it's colder and the Cosmic 40 if it's warmer.
 When we wear all our clothes, we are comfortable in the Cosmic 40 down to freezing temps.
 So in most applications, we take that.